Work First Family Assistance (WFFA)

 Provides temporary monthly assistance to families with children.
 All families are required to sign a Mutual Responsibility Agreement that details their plan to become non-dependent on public assistance.
 Most families that include an adult are subject to a federal 60-month time limit and a state 24-month limit on receipt of this assistance.

-The family must meet income and resources guidelines
+- The family must meet income and resources limits

 In lieu of a monthly WFFA check, families may receive Benefit Diversion.

 - The benefit amount is determined based on eligibility and need.
 The family must be employed or soon-to-be-employed to be considered.

 - Benefit Diversion is an optional short-term benefits package that may be provided to families instead of Work First Family Assistance benefits.
 It is intended to be a one-time service for families who are experiencing a short-term crisis situation and is not designed to meet ongoing and continuing needs.